 Teachers at Ohio’s five online charter schools would have to meet with students in person every eight weeks, under proposed changes to a bill that would overhaul that state’s charter school law.
-Similar rules for online charter schools are pending in other states as well.
+Similar rules for online charter schools are under review in other states as well.

 Online schools in Ohio also would receive less state aid if multiple students from the same family enroll in the schools, according to the proposal, which has split GOP lawmakers trying to pass the bill by year’s end.

-The bill, originally sponsored by Rep. Jon Husted, passed the Republican-controlled House in March.
+The rewrite of the Ohio charter school bill, originally sponsored by Rep. Jon Husted, passed the Republican-controlled House in March.
 It attempts to make charter schools more financially accountable while expanding the types of groups that can sponsor the schools.

 But Husted disagrees so strongly with a few changes in the Senate version that he might not support the new bill.